mikepqr/ecknapsack/README.md

 changed the outcome of a United States presidential election by relocating to another state?
 And where should they have moved?

-This code uses the a dynamic programming knapsack solver to determine the answer.
+This code uses a dynamic programming knapsack solver to determine the answer.

 See [The Electoral College and the knapsack